 11. Rockefeller Center

 This area is always filled with hustle and bustle.
-Wander around Rockefeller Center to see where they film The Today Show, shop, snack, and take the elevator to the “Top of the Rock” for another bird’s-eye view of the city (which I personally think it better than the Empire State Building, since this view includes the Empire State Building in the picture).
-It will be busy at sunset and on the weekends, so come during the week to beat the crowds.
+Wander around Rockefeller Center to see where they film The Today Show, shop, snack, and take the elevator to the “Top of the Rock” for another bird’s-eye view of the city, which I personally think is better than the Empire State Building, since from the top of here you can get that building in your picture too.

 12. Times Square

 No matter when you go to Times Square, it will be packed with people (usually other tourists).
-There are a few pedestrian areas where you can sit and take in the city but if you aren’t shopping or eating or planning to see a show then there isn’t much to do in the area (and no New Yorker hangs out there), but it’s still a fabulous place to people-watch for a few minutes from the top of the red steps of the TKTS kiosk.
+There are pedestrian areas where you can sit and hang out and tons of (overpriced) restaurants and stores.
+If you aren’t shopping or eating or seeing a show, there isn’t much to do in the area (and no New Yorker hangs out there), but it’s still a fabulous place to people-watch for a few minutes from the top of the red steps of the TKTS kiosk.
 Try to come at night when it’s all lit up.
 That’s when it looks the best!

 13. The Metropolitan Museum of Art

-The Met is one of the biggest museums in the world, and if you only see one museum in New York, this is the one I would recommend.
-It has a huge collection of art, historical artifacts, photographs, and other exhibits.
-There’s even a real Egyptian tomb in here!
-Personally, I enjoy its expansive impressionist and Greek exhibits.
-The museum can get a little chaotic and usually filled with people (especially on weekends) but since it is so big you can often find some quiet spots away from the crowds.
-You can easily spend hours here so budget a lot of time if you’re a history buff like me!
+The Met is one of the biggest museums in the world, and if you only see one museum in New York, I recommend this one.
+It has a wide array of art, historical artifacts, photographs, and other exhibits.
+I like its expansive Impressionist and Greek exhibits.
+It’s chaotic and filled with people, especially on the weekend, but since it is so big, you can usually find some quiet spots away from the crowds.
+Budget at least a half-day here as a few hours won’t do this place justice.